jlelong/LaTeX-Workshop-wiki/FAQ.md

 This is most likely related to the two following variables being set together `latex-workshop.latex.autoBuild.onTexChange.enabled: true` and `editor.formatOnSave: true`.

 Formatting a .tex file actually changes it on the disk and then if `latex-workshop.latex.autoBuild.onTexChange.enabled` is true it saves the file and triggers a build.
 You will get two formatting processes running together and using the same temporary file.
 Hence, the mess you see in your file.

+## Large bibtex files are ignored

+Bibtex files listed in a project are parsed for citation completion.
+This may induce significant slow down with large bibtex files.
+You can configure the maximum size of bibtex files parsed by the extension with [`latex-workshop​.intellisense​.citation​.maxfilesizeMB"`](Intelissense#latex-workshopintellisensecitationmaxfilesizeMB).